InfernoRed/pokeswap-react/README.md

 # Welcome to PokeSwap in React!

-A fun example of a localized application using the Pokemon API to allow a user to compare prices of Pokemon Cards.
+A fun example of a localized application using the [Pokemon API][pokemon-api] to allow a user to compare prices of Pokemon Cards.

 ## 🧱 Architecture
 This applications uses the following stack